lowRISC/opentitan/doc/rm/hjson_usage_style.md

 ## Hjson file format

-Hjson is a variation of regular json that is easier to write.
+Hjson is a variation of regular JSON that is easier to write.
-There are parsers in a number of languages and the tools make extensive used of the `hjson` package provided for Python3.
+There are parsers in a number of languages and the tools make extensive used of the `hjson` package provided for Python 3.
 A full description can be found on the [Hjson website](https://hjson.org/), but the main features that make it convenient are that it keeps files cleaner by allowing the quote marks to be left off the key names, it enables long descriptive text by allowing a single string to flow over multiple lines and it allows comments using the # or // style.

 For example: